txello/qtasks/docs/en/features/index.md

-# Возможности QTasks
+# QTasks Features

-QTasks — это современный фреймворк для очередей задач, созданный вокруг идеи **полной расширяемости**, **минималистичной архитектуры** и **удобства использования**.
+QTasks is a modern task queue framework built around the ideas of **full extensibility**, **minimalist architecture**, and **ease of use**.
-Он одинаково хорошо подходит для небольших проектов и крупной распределённой инфраструктуры.
+It is equally well suited for small projects and large distributed infrastructures.

-Эта страница описывает ключевые возможности фреймворка, включая его уникальные архитектурные особенности.
+This page describes the key features of the framework, including its unique architectural features.

 ---

-## Простая и быстрая настройка
+## Simple and quick setup

-* Регистрация задач через `@app.task` — синхронных и асинхронных.
+* Register tasks via `@app.task` — synchronous and asynchronous.
-* Нативная поддержка `asyncio` без ограничений GIL.
+* Native support for `asyncio` without GIL restrictions.
-* Лёгкое подключение приложения через CLI: `qtasks -A app:app run`.
+* Easy application connection via CLI: `qtasks -A app:app run`.
-* Гибкая конфигурация: параметры по умолчанию или кастомные компоненты.
+* Flexible configuration: default parameters or custom components.

 ---

-## Уникальные архитектурные возможности
+## Unique architectural features

-### 🔧 Компонентная архитектура
+### 🔧 Component-based architecture

-Каждый элемент системы можно заменить:
+Every element of the system can be replaced:

 * Broker
 * Worker